Step 4: Create and Configure the LOB Target

 Right-click the relay endpoint in Server Explorer and select Properties.

-In the Properties grid, click the ellipsis (…) against the Runtime Security property.
+In Properties, select the ellipsis (…) next to the Runtime Security property.

-In the Edit Security dialog box, select Fixed Windows Credentials and specify username and password to connect to the SQL Server.
+In Edit Security, select Fixed Windows Credentials, and enter username and password to connect to the SQL Server.

 - Right-click the relay endpoint in Server Explorer and select Properties.

-Drag and drop the LOB Target onto the design surface.
+Drag and drop the LOB Target onto the design area.
 Note the Entity Name property of the LOB Target.
 The default value is Relay-Path_target-sub-path.
-If using the examples above, it will be sqllobrelay_orderdetails.
+If using the examples above, it is sqllobrelay_orderdetails.

-Open the .config file for the LOB target, which typically has the naming convention as YourRelayPath_target-sub-path.config.
-Specify the Service Bus issuer name and issuer secret, as shown below:
+Open the .config file for the LOB target, which typically has the YourRelayPath_target-sub-path.config naming convention.
+Enter the Service Bus issuer name and issuer secret, as shown: